5ergiu/dotfiles/README.md

 # Dotfiles & Setup Scripts

-This repository contains dotfiles and scripts to bootstrap and configure environments, including fresh Windows installations and WSL.
+This repository contains dotfiles and scripts to bootstrap and configure environments.

 ## Windows Setup